WebDevSimplified/Next.js-Simplified/26-27-blog-mutations/before/README.md

 # Instructions

-1. Make the new post page is functional using server actions.
+1. Make sure the new post page is functional using server actions.
    - Ensure all caches are properly revalidated.
 2. Create an edit post page and make it functional using server actions.
    - Ensure all caches are properly revalidated.